Unidata/online-python-training/notebook.md

 For more information on the basics of using the Jupyter Notebook, we recommend starting with this notebook on [Notebook Basics](https://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb).

-### Obtaining Existing Notebooks from Github
+### How to Run OPT Notebooks

-Alternatively, you can obtain your notebooks from a github project.
-For example, the [Unidata Python Workshop](https://github.com/Unidata/unidata-python-workshop) project (see the `notebooks` subfolder) has a series of notebooks on exploring Unidata technology with Python.
-Please see the [section on git and github](conda-osx.html) to clone this or any other repository containing Jupyter notebooks.
-At that point, you can go to your folder where the repository has been cloned and start Jupyter with the `jupyter notebook` command.
+This project includes a [series of notebooks](http://unidata.github.io/online-python-training/index.html#beginning-python-concepts) for learning Python with geoscience objectives.
+They are located in the `notebooks` folder in the git `master` branch.
+In order to clone this project or any projects containing Jupyter notebooks such as the [Unidata Python Workshop](https://github.com/Unidata/unidata-python-workshop), please see the [section on git and github](http://unidata.github.io/online-python-training/index.html#getting-started).
+Once you have cloned your repository, change directory to where the notebooks are located in the repository folder (e.g., the `notebooks` directory) and start Jupyter with the `jupyter notebook` command.

 ## MyBinder and Starting your Notebook in the Cloud